-There is one other type of memory - high memory
+There is one other type of memory - high memory - which is the first 64K of extended memory.

 Another alternative is to reduce the number of files allocated in your config.sys file.
 The config.sys file, read automatically by the computer when you boot, instructs the computer on how to allocate some of its memory.
 The config.sys file describes the number of files that can be opened at one time with the files command.
-For example, files = 10 means that a maximum number of ten files may be open at one time.
+For example, files=10 means that a maximum number of ten files may be open at one time.
 Usually the minimum number of files is between six and ten, because DOS requires five files for its use.
 Reboot the computer after changing the config.sys file.